Want to learn how to fly RC helicopters? Do you want to eventually be able to pilot like this guy? :

 Learn to get used to making turns in different altitudes.

 Time to mix things up.
-In this lesson you have to learn how to mix the elevator/pitch, aileron/roll, rudder/yaw controls to make momentum based and angled turns.
+In this lesson on how to fly RC helicopters, you have to learn how to mix the elevator/pitch, aileron/roll, rudder/yaw controls to make momentum based and angled turns.
 While making these turns you will notice that you lose some altitude.
 Hence it is important to apply the elevator control AND throttle/collective pitch input at the same time to maintain altitude.

 At first, focus on learning to make gradual turns instead of making sharp, momentum based turns.
 With these, you will need to input the elevator, a tad bit of rudder to make the gradual turn and a small amount of aileron.